iExecBlockchainComputing/rlc-multichain/README.md

 This will:

-1. Approve the RLCLiquidityUnifier to spend your RLC tokens
+1. Approve the bridge contract (or the RLCLiquidityUnifier, according to the chosen workflow) to spend your RLC tokens
 2. Initiate the cross-chain transfer through the IexecLayerZeroBridge
 3. Lock original RLC tokens in the RLCLiquidityUnifier and mint equivalent RLCCrosschainToken on Arbitrum